mikewesthad/canvas-unzipper/README.md

 - Two students have the same first name and last name.
 - A student has a "_" in their name.

-## To Dos

-- Update the tool to report some stats on what was extracted.